FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Experiments

-\textbf{Fine-tuning vs. linear probing.} Adapting the FakeOut backbone to the video deepfake detection task can be implemented in two main approaches --- fine-tuning and linear probing.
-Fine-tuning the whole architecture of FakeOut requires much more resources than linear probing (which only adapts the classification head).
-However, as we show in \Cref{fig:fine-tuning-vs-linear-probing}, fine-tuning the whole network is essential to obtain the state-of-the-art generalization ability we reported in \Cref{sec:experiments} across all datasets.
+\textbf{Adaption phase ablation.} Adapting the backbone to the deepfake detection task can be implemented in two main approaches --- fine-tuning and linear probing.
+Fine-tuning the full architecture of FakeOut requires more resources than linear probing, which only adapts the classification head.
+However, as we show in \Cref{fig:fine-tuning-vs-linear-probing}, fine-tuning the full FakeOut architecture is essential to obtain the generalization ability we reported in \Cref{sec:experiments} across all datasets.
 We compare the best performing version of FakeOut for each dataset.

+\textbf{Backbone ablation.} In order to ablate the benefit of the backbone used as part of the FakeOut architecture, we incorporated different TSM-50 backbones, pre-trained either on the ImageNet \cite{deng2009imagenet} or the Kinetics \cite{kay2017kinetics} dataset, in a supervised manner on the visual modality, which is the only one available.
+Training from scratch with no pre-training is also compared.
+We used the same settings for fine-tuning, as we used to fine-tune the backbone of FakeOut.
+In \Cref{fig:backbone-ablation} we compare FakeOut with our proposed architecture, using video modality only, to FakeOut with the alternative backbones.
+We evaluate the models on the cross-dataset generalization task described in \Cref{subsec:generalization-evaluation}.
+FakeOut's performance surpasses its alternatives across all datasets.